Zargles/hello-world/README.md

 # hello-world
-Tseting repository to get accustomed
+Testing repository to get accustomed;
+So, this is now edited.
+So, a small change has been introoduced into the repo.